 Pricing Using Interest-Rate Tree Models for a discussion of price and sensitivity based on the HJM and BDT interest-rate models

-to compute prices and sensitivities of interest-rate based financial
+and sensitivities of interest-rate based financial derivatives.

 The interest-rate or price trees supported in this toolbox can be either binomial (two branches per node) or trinomial (three branches per node).
 Typically, binomial trees assume that underlying interest rates or prices can only either increase or decrease at each node.
 Trinomial trees allow for a more complex movement of rates or prices.
 With trinomial trees, the movement of rates or prices at each node is unrestricted (for example, up-up-up or unchanged-down-down).

 Financial Instruments Toolbox trees can be classified as bushy or recombining.
 A bushy tree is a tree in which the number of branches increases exponentially relative to observation times; branches never recombine.
 In this context, a recombining tree is the opposite of a bushy tree.
 A recombining tree has branches that recombine over time.
 From any given node, the node reached by taking the path up-down is the same node reached by taking the path down-up.
 A bushy tree and a recombining binomial tree are illustrated next.

 In this toolbox the Heath-Jarrow-Morton model works with bushy trees.
 The Black-Derman-Toy model, on the other hand, works with recombining binomial trees.